DETAILED ACTION

 Claims 1, 2, 4, 7, 8, 10, and 12-17 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

-Independent claim 1 recites “select a set of astronomical objects and events (AOEs) from an AOEs database that satisfy a relevance rule to what is viewable by a passenger through a window of an aircraft”, which can be recognized as a concept that can be performed in the human mind (note the selection of a set of objects satisfying a certain criteria which is a judgement based on observations and/or evaluations) which falls within the “Mental Process” groupings of abstract ideas, but for the recitation of generic computer components (at least one network interface, at least one processor connected to communicate through the at least one network interface; and at least one memory).
+Independent claim 1 recites “select a set of astronomical objects and events (AOEs) from an AOEs database, wherein the selected set of AOEs satisfy a relevance rule to what is viewable by a passenger through a window of an aircraft based on the aircraft geographic location and heading”, which can be recognized as a concept that can be performed in the human mind (note the selection of a set of objects satisfying a certain criteria involving a certain location and heading and the knowledge of what is viewable by a passenger through a window based on that certain location and heading which is a judgement based on observations and/or evaluations) which falls within the “Mental Process” groupings of abstract ideas, but for the recitation of generic computer components (at least one network interface, at least one processor connected to communicate through the at least one network interface; and at least one memory).
 Accordingly, the claim recites an abstract idea.

 This judicial exception is not integrated into a practical application because the above-indicated limitation is merely an instructions to implement the abstract idea on a computer and require no more than a generic computer to perform generic computer functions.
 The recitation of generic computer components (at least one network interface, at least one processor …, and at least one memory) does not impose any meaningful limits on practicing the abstract idea.
-The additional elements of “obtain an aircraft geographic location and heading” and “communicate with a display device to display an indication of the AOEs in the selected set which are viewable by the passenger” amount to no more than adding insignificant extra-solution activity of mere data input/gathering and output and that does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
+The additional elements of “obtain an aircraft geographic location and heading” and “communicate the selected set of AOEs to a display device to display an indication of the AOEs in the selected set of AOEs which are viewable by the passenger” amount to no more than adding insignificant extra-solution activity of mere data input/gathering and output and that does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.

 Therefore, these limitations, taken alone or in combination, do not integrate the abstract idea into a practical application or recite significantly more that the abstract idea.